-End of Tx
+End Tx

-This function sets the character that will be sent after sending data in the selected file.
+This function sets the character sent after sending data in the file.
 The most common character used is the percent, %.
 Choose the setting as specified by the CNC manual.
+If the character is already in the NC files, select "none" so the character is not sent twice.